 3 clues and 7 medical articles

 In the leaflet providing the 3 clues and 7 medical references you will see three examples where the KNOWLEDGE shared resulted in a change in the eczema.
-This leaflet comes as part of the EXeczema® Introduction Pack and is also available on request to email@example.com.
+Download the leaflet here.
 Some of the medical articles are quite new so the evidence revealed was not available to doctors last century.
 It is now!
 If you know a doctor who is not utilising this new evidence, you might want to ask if they wish to see it.
 If they don’t want to, you have various options relating to their professional competence.
 Somebody is inducing all those 50,000 babies on the grass.
 If they do want to see it then provide them with the leaflet or give us their contact details and we will provide a leaflet.

 Many doctors would LOVE to have something different to offer against eczema.
 We can discuss with doctors, in private and in professional confidence, the things we are not allowed to present here.
 Doctors have the training and skills to determine whether the patient stories we can share with them, stories the people involved have given us permission to share, are likely to help them end the eczema in their patients.